chriamue/rust-async-examples/glossary.md

 ## Non-blocking
 Operations that allow the program to continue executing other tasks while waiting for an operation to complete.
 This is a key feature of async programming.

+## Orphaned Task
+A task that continues running after its logical parent or spawner has completed or failed.
+Orphaned tasks can lead to resource leaks and unexpected behavior if not properly managed.
+Different concurrency frameworks handle orphaned tasks differently - some automatically cancel child tasks when parents complete (structured concurrency), while others (like basic Futures in Scala or Tokio tasks without explicit management) allow orphans to continue execution.

 ## Pin
 A Rust concept used in async programming to guarantee that the memory location of a future does not change, which is required for certain types of self-referential data.